Surgical Technology

 Before you apply, you should know

-- After admission to the college, you will be considered a pre-program student.
+• After admission to the college, you will be considered a pre-program student.
 Students are eligible to submit a financial aid application at this point and can work to complete general education courses as laid out in the program curriculum.
-Students interested in beginning the core clinical surgical technologist program courses will submit an online form during designated petition dates.
+Students interested in beginning the core clinical surgical technology program courses will declare during the designated dates.

 Fill out our application